f0rg-02/automaed_ssh_fingerprints/README.md

   -p int
         The SSH port of host. (default 22)
 ```
+#### TODO: Add YAML config file option so fingerprinting can be done in batches.
+You can also use BASH to do it in batches.
 ------
 <a href="https://www.buymeacoffee.com/alex_f0rg" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>